NA-95 Faisalabad-I: 2018–2023: NA-101 Faisalabad-I

+2024–present: NA-95 Faisalabad-I

 Election 2002

 General elections were held on 10 Oct 2002.
-Ghulam Rasool Sahi of PML-Q won by 55,464 votes.
+Ghulam Rasool Sahi of the PML-Q won by 55,464 votes.

 Election 2008

 General elections were held on 14 Feb 2008.
-Tariq Mehmood Bajwa of Pakistan Peoples Party Parliamentarians was elected to the National Assembly.
+Tariq Mahmood Bajwa of Pakistan Peoples Party Parliamentarians was elected to the National Assembly.

 Election 2013

-The result of general election 2013 in this constituency is given below.

-Result

 Ghulam Rasool Sahi succeeded in the election 2013 and became the member of National Assembly.

 Election 2018

 General elections were held on 25 July 2018.

+Election 2024

+General elections took place on 8 February 2024.
+Ali Afzal Sahi, an independent candidate supported by PTI won with 144,229 votes.